Get Quality Urgent Care to Remove Splinters and Other Foreign Bodies

 It’s important to remember that any foreign body contains a large quantity of microorganisms (germs), which can lead to infection even if the splinter has been fully removed.
 Even with complete removal and thorough cleansing, infection could still develop simply as a result of breaking through the protective skin barrier.

-If you’re experiencing any of the signs of infection listed above, just come on in to Coastal Urgent Care of Baton Rouge between 9:00am and 8:00pm to get quality medical attention.
-If you need more information, call 225-963-9034.
+If you’re experiencing any of the signs of infection listed above, just come on in to Coastal Urgent Care of Baton Rouge to be seen seven days a week to get quality medical attention.
+If you need more information, call 225-224-8121.